Generalizable Learning for Massive MIMO CSI Feedback in Unseen Environments: Introduction

+The present work shares with our previous works \cite{wang2025generalizable, wang2025path} the core philosophy of leveraging physics-based structure decomposition and alignment to achieve environment generalization.
+However, the learning task of CSI feedback in this paper differs fundamentally. \cite{wang2025generalizable} addresses channel extrapolation, a supervised learning task where the goal is prediction accuracy, and employs path-level modeling. \cite{wang2025path} proposes a path evolution model for self-sustaining channel digital twins, focusing on temporal path dynamics.
+In contrast, this work tackles unsupervised CSI compression/reconstruction under feedback overhead constraints.
+This necessitates our novel designs of a cluster-based distribution shift model, an SVD-based real-time decoupling algorithm, a hybrid cluster-number estimator for robustness, and the EG-CsiNet structure with a metadata feedback scheme.
 The major contributions of this work can be summarized below: \begin{itemize} \item We propose a distribution shift model of the cluster-based channel as a foundation to understand the environment-generalizability, which comprises the distribution shift of cluster number, multi-cluster dependency, and single-cluster response. \item We design a physics-based distribution alignment approach comprising multi-cluster decoupling and fine-grained alignment, which can effectively address the cross-environment distribution shift of the channel. \item We implement practical algorithms in the physics-based distribution alignment.
 Specifically, an efficient SVD-based multi-cluster decoupling algorithm is proposed based on the EYM theorem, which avoids the path-level parameter estimation and can support real-time CSI feedback.
 Additionally, a robust cluster number estimation is designed against the downlink channel estimation error. \item We propose EG-CsiNet as a universal learning framework with the physics-based distribution alignment.
 The training and inference of EG-CsiNet are designed to enhance generalization, where the feedback overhead and model parameter complexity are also analyzed. \end{itemize}

 \textit{Notations:} $\mathbb{R}^{m\times n}$ and $\mathbb{C}^{m\times n}$ denote the real and complex spaces with dimension $m\times n$ and $\rm{j}=\sqrt{-1}$; $(\cdot)^{T}$, $\text{conj}(\cdot)$, and $(\cdot)^{H}$ denote the transpose, conjugate, and Hermitian transpose, respectively; $\otimes$ and $\odot$ stand for the Kronecker product and Hadamard product; $\text{rank}(\mathbf{X})$ denotes the rank of matrix $\mathbf{X}$; $\Vert\mathbf{X}\Vert_{F}$ denotes the Frobenius norm of matrix $\mathbf{X}$ and $\Vert\mathbf{x}\Vert_{2}$ stands for Euclidean norm of vector $\mathbf{x}$; $[x]$ $\lfloor x \rfloor$, $\lceil x\rceil$ denote the round, floor, and ceiling of real scalar $x$; $\delta(x)$ denotes the Dirac function; $\mathbb{E}\{x\}$ denotes the statistical expectation of random variable $x$; $f\circ g$ denotes the composition of function $f$ and $g$.